scrambledeggs/cookbook/policies/api-consolidation-documentation.md

 ## Step 2: GitHub Workflow YAML File

-Create a new workflow file `.github/workflows/upload-docs.yml` in your repository:
+In the workflow file `.github/workflows/deploy-staging.yml` or similar in your repository:

 ```yaml
 # ... code before DEPLOY steps NOTE: please check github workflows for reference